Academic Integrity

 Appeal Process for Academic Sanctions

 If, after discussion with the instructor concerning the academic sanction applied, the student wants to challenge the instructor’s decision, the student will contact the chair of the department in which the course is offered.
-If the instructor is the department chair, then the appeal is made to the dean of the school or college in which the course is offered or their designate, and the dean or designate refers the case to the chair of a closely related department.
+If the instructor is the department chair, then the appeal is made to the dean of the business school or their designate, and the dean or designate refers the case to the chair of a closely related department.

 The parties involved have the right to file an objection to the appointment of a particular faculty member or student to the ad hoc panel.
-This objection must be based upon a belief that the named faculty member or student is unable to conduct an impartial evaluation and therefore will not review the case in an impartial manner.
+This objection is limited to a claim that the named faculty member or student is unable to conduct an impartial evaluation.
 The objection is filed with the department chair hearing the appeal who will make a ruling on this objection.
 If necessary, the chair will then appoint a different faculty member or student.

 After reviewing all relevant materials and information, including the recommendation of the ad hoc panel, when one is convened, the department chair will consider all evidence available, confer with all parties concerned, inform all parties of her or his recommendation regarding the alleged violation, and report the recommendation to the student, to the Dean (or their delegate), and to the Office of Student Life.
 However, final responsibility for assigning grades remains with the instructor of the course.